phonegap/phonegap-plugins/Android/InAppBilling/readme.md

 #### Initialization
     inappbilling.init(success,error)
 parameters
-* success : The callback that is called with the extracted text.
+* success : The success callback.
-* error : The callback that is called if there was an error.
+* error : The error callback.

 #### Purchase
     inappbilling.purchase(success, fail,productId)
 parameters
-* success : The callback that is called with the extracted text.
+* success : The success callback.
-* error : The callback that is called if there was an error.
+* error : The error callback.
 * productId : The in app billing porduct id (example "sword_001")

 #### Retrieve own products
 	inappbilling.getOwnItems(success, fail)
 parameters
-* success : The callback that is called with the extracted text.
-It provides a json array of the list of owned products
+* success : The success callback.
+It provides a json array of the list of owned products as a parameter.
-* error : The callback that is called if there was an error.
+* error : The error callback.

 Quick example